Understanding Srebrenica Genocide Study Tour + Homemade Lunch with Local Family Included

 Srebrenica Family Home Hosted Lunch

-Finally today, facts are known, as what exactly happened in Srebrenica is beyond any reasonable doubt.
-Simply, numerous trials at ICTY have proven it, but true reasons and role of the Dutchbat UN forces at Srebrenica, and overall UN role, is still very hard to fully uncover.
-The mission of this tour is to clear it out.
+Finally, facts are known today, as what exactly happened in Srebrenica is beyond any reasonable doubt.
+Numerous trials at ICTY have proven it, but the true reasons and role of the Dutchbat UN forces at Srebrenica, and overall UN role, is still very hard to fully uncover.

 Srebrenica Genocide Judicial Aftermath